the playbook / design system

 uncharted territory

-Simply put, it was the first time for nearly everyone involved. a lot of time was spent figuring out what and how to do everything on the fly.
+Simply put, it was the first time for nearly everyone involved.
+A lot of time was spent figuring out what and how to do everything on the fly.
+To make things more difficult, we didn't have any skilled native app engineers on the team.
+This forced us to make several sacrifices as to what features and functionality made it into the mvp.

 approach & process